mvysny/ev-fi/_posts/2019-12-1-charging-network-in-baltics.md

 No known roaming with PlugSurfing nor Shell Recharge.

-[IONITY](https://ionity.eu) is building three chargers.
-The price is outrageous 0,79€/kWh, but could be life-saving if need be.
+[IONITY](https://ionity.eu) is building three chargers close to Kaunas (or Panevezys, I can't remember).
+The price is an outrageous 0,79€/kWh, but could be life-saving if need be.

 # Poland